-The RFM65CW has two different data operation modes selectable by the user:
+The RFM69 has two different data operation modes selectable by the user:

-- Continuous mode: each bit received is accessed in real time at the DIO2/DATA pin.
-This mode may be used if adequate external signal processing is available. - Packet mode (recommended): user only retrieves payload bytes from the FIFO.
-The packet engine automatically removes the preamble, checks the Sync word, performs AES decryption, checks the CRC, and decodes DC-free schemes if enabled.
+- Continuous mode: each bit transmitted or received is accessed in real time at the DIO2/DATA pin.
+This mode may be used if adequate external signal processing is available. - Packet mode (recommended): user only provides/retrieves payload bytes to/from the FIFO.
+The packet is automatically built with preamble, Sync word, and optional AES, CRC, and DC-free encoding schemes The reverse operation is performed in reception.
 The uC processing overhead is hence significantly reduced compared to Continuous mode.
 Depending on the optional features activated (CRC, AES, etc) the maximum payload length is limited to FIFO size, 255 bytes or unlimited.